pywbem/pywbemtools/docs/pywbemcli/commands.rst

 The ``connection list`` command lists the connection definitions in the :term:`connections file` and the current connection(if it has not been saved to the connections file).

+The format of this command is:
+    pywbemcli [GENERAL-OPTIONS] connection list [COMMAND-OPTIONS]

 Valid output formats are :term:`Table output formats`.